Meditation Teacher Academy

 Program Tuition, Acceptance & Enrollment

-Once your application is received, we'll schedule an interview by phone.
-Qualified applicants will be invited to enroll in the program and will receive an Enrollment Agreement and a detailed curriculum overview.
-They'll be asked to review, sign, and send it back with the tuition payment.
+Once your application is received, you'll be sent a link to schedule an interview by phone.
+Qualified applicants will be invited to enroll in the program and will receive an Enrollment Agreement and a Course Catalogue.
+He/she will be asked to review, sign, and send the agreement back with the tuition payment and materials fee.

 - Tuition for the Meditation Teacher Academy is $2995 plus $150 materials fee (tuition

-- After successfully completing the Meditation Foundation Course, you'll be ready to attend the Teacher Training Intensive.
-You must reconfirm the dates of your planned attendance and be paid in full at least 60 days
+- After successfully completing the Meditation Foundation Course, you'll be ready to attend the Teacher Training Intensive, a meditation retreat and teaching practicum.
+There, you'll receive a Meditation Teacher Manual.

 - Questions?
 Contact an admissions counselor: (928) 204-0067

 The program is delivered in two components: a self-paced, distance learning module—the Meditation Foundation Course—followed by an 8-day, in-person Teacher Training Intensive.
 In total, it consists of 200 hours of training in the theory, science, teaching, and practice of meditation and mindfulness.

 As part of the Meditation Foundation Course you’ll receive: